 Are you a veteran that hasn’t used their VA entitlement yet?
-The good news is that if you are eligible, the VA loan provides a great way to purchase a home.
+The good news is that if you are eligible, the VA loan provides a great way to purchase a home in 2021.
 The loan has flexible underwriting guidelines and you don’t need to put any money down on the home.
 This means you can be a first-time homebuyer and get a home with no money down.

 Are you Eligible?